antimatter-studios/serverless-aws-env-endpoint/README.md

 Set into the environment variables one of the endpoint strings it expects.
 It should also work if these values are put into the `.env` file as well

 ## Supported Environment Variables
 These map exactly onto the `AWS.config.*` variables that you will find in the document [AWS.config SDK page](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html).
-Just search for `endpoint:`
+This simply maps services that were necessary for building dockerised projects locally.
+It's not an exhaustive list.

 ```
 AWS_ENDPOINT_SSM
 AWS_ENDPOINT_COGNITOIDENTITY